chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 You can change this subject using an attribute.

-Note: this subject will also be used in the confirmation email to sender (if activated).
+This subject will also be used in the confirmation email to sender (if activated).

 = Why is the "from" email not from sender? =
 I have used a default so called "From" email header to avoid form submissions being marked as spam.